inaka/elvis_core/doc_rules/elvis_text_style/no_trailing_whitespace.md

 Lines should not end with whitespace characters.

-> Works on `.beam` file?
-Not really! (it consumes results Ok, but these might be unexpected, since there's no notion of "whitespace" in BEAM files)

 ## Exceptions

 Space-only lines may be excluded from this constraint, with option `ignore_empty_lines`.